 For irregularly shaped tumors, linear accelerators can also alter the power of each beam to better target the radiation and protect surrounding healthy tissue.
 This technique is called intensity modulated radiation therapy, or IMRT.
 Newer linear accelerators also use imaging scanners to pinpoint the precise location of the prostate each day before radiation begins.

 External beam radiation lasts for several minutes, during which patients are exposed to radiation.
-Men typically receive radiation once per day, five days a week, for about eight weeks.
+Men typically receive radiation once per day, five days a week, for between five and eight weeks.

-A doctor may suggest an alternate form of external beam radiation called stereotactic body radiation therapy, which shortens the length of treatment.
-Instead of eight weeks of radiation, men receive five daily, higher-dose treatments.
+A doctor may suggest an alternate form of external beam radiation called stereotactic body radiation therapy, which shortens the length of treatment to five daily, higher-dose treatments.

-Brachytherapy is an effective treatment for men with early-stage, slow-growing prostate cancer.
+Brachytherapy is an effective treatment for men with early-stage prostate cancer.
 One form of the treatment involves implanting between 90 to 120 radioactive pellets, or “seeds,” into the prostate while a patient is under anesthesia.